Date(s) - Fri, Apr. 14

 When our coordinator was learning to whitewater kayak, he was terrified that he couldn’t stop when he wanted, couldn’t move the kayak how he wanted, and the New England water was ice cold.
 He was excited to see the trip end, though he enjoyed watching his new friends kayak – they all seemed to enjoy the trip way more than he did.

 A few weeks later, his instructors persuaded him to join a more mellow trip to practice in moving in a baby rapid, not a scary “real” whitewater rapid.
 That mellow trip made kayaking fun.
 He was able to practice swimming out of an upside down kayak and try harder kayaking moves in easy water, knowing he didn’t actually have to make the move if he messed up.

 If you’ve never paddled outside, we’ll teach you how to comfortably move around the river and have fun while doing it.
-By the end of the weekend, you’ll be comfortable flipping your kayak and swimming through the current, and even purposefully swimming a baby rapid “nose and toes” up.

 If you’ve been paddling class II but are nervous about stepping it up, we’ll help you get perfect eddy catches, ferries and peel outs so that you can comfortably paddle class II/III.